MicrosoftLearning/AI-102-AIEngineer/Instructions/15-computer-vision.md

 ---
 lab:
-    title: 'Analyze Images with Computer Vision'
+    title: 'Analyze Images with Azure AI Vision'
-    module: 'Module 8 - Getting Started with Computer Vision'
+    module: 'Module 8 - Getting Started with Azure AI Vision'
 ---

-# Analyze Images with Computer Vision
+# Analyze Images with Azure AI Vision

-Computer vision is an artificial intelligence capability that enables software systems to interpret visual input by analyzing images.
-In Microsoft Azure, the **Computer Vision** cognitive service provides pre-built models for common computer vision tasks, including analysis of images to suggest captions and tags, detection of common objects, landmarks, celebrities, brands, and the presence of adult content.
-You can also use the Computer Vision service to analyze image color and formats, and to generate "smart-cropped" thumbnail images.
+Azure AI Vision is an artificial intelligence capability that enables software systems to interpret visual input by analyzing images.
+In Microsoft Azure, the **Vision** Azure AI service provides pre-built models for common computer vision tasks, including analysis of images to suggest captions and tags, detection of common objects, landmarks, celebrities, brands, and the presence of adult content.
+You can also use the Azure AI Vision service to analyze image color and formats, and to generate "smart-cropped" thumbnail images.

 ## Clone the repository for this course